wisniewskikr/chrisblog-it-java-ee/architectures/gui/jpa/java-ee9-gui-jpa-helloworld-plain-redirect/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **forward** in a **plain GUI JPA Java** application with usage **Java EE 9** framework.
+The goal of this project is to present how to implement **redirect** in a **plain GUI JPA Java** application with usage **Java EE 9** framework.
 Application is deployed on **payara micro** in version 6.

-**Forward** means that control is passed from one servlet to another servlet.
-But user is not aware of it.
-URL in browser is not changed.
+**Redirect** means that control is passed from one servlet to another servlet.
+An user is aware of it.
+An URL in a browser is changed to new one.

 ##### Flow
 The following flow takes place in this project: